 The third one,

-$END$, indicates where the cursor should be at the end after the template is expanded and the $ComponentName$ and
+$END$, indicates where the caret should be at the end after the template is expanded and the $ComponentName$ and

 $selector$placeholders are filled in.